 skin and the nipple and areola are kept.
 During surgery, the tissues under and around

-the nipple and areola are carefully cut away and checked by a doctor called a pathologist.
+the nipple and areola are carefully cut away and checked for cancer cells.
+If no breast

 Breast reconstruction surgery after mastectomy

 You may worry about how your breast will look after a mastectomy.
-In most cases, breast
+Most women can have

-reconstruction surgery can be done.
-This surgery rebuilds the breast so it' s the
+breast reconstruction surgery.
+This surgery rebuilds the breast so it's the size and

-size and shape of your other breast.
-Many women have breast reconstruction done at
+shape of your other breast.
+Some women have breast reconstruction done at the same

-the same time as a mastectomy.
-Some wait and have it done as a second surgery later.
+time as a mastectomy.
+Others wait and have it done later, as a second surgery.

-Talk with your doctor about your reconstructive surgery options.
-Other options after
+The choice is yours.
+Talk with your doctor about your options.

 What are the risks of a mastectomy?

 All surgeries have some risk.
-Some possible complications of mastectomy include:
+Some complications of mastectomy include:

 Short-term breast swelling